MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

     :::image type="content" source="media\environment-introduction\env-creation-hub-card.png" alt-text="Environment card in creation hub.":::

-### Create an Environment from attachment dropdowns
+### Create an environment from attachment dropdowns

-You can also find the entry points of creating new Environment at the places that you can attach the Environment.
-Learn how to attach and use an Environment: [Attach an Environment](create-and-use-environment.md\#attach-an-environment)
+You can also find the entry points of creating new environment at the places that you can attach the Environment.
+Learn how to attach and use an environment: [Attach an environment](create-and-use-environment.md\#attach-an-environment)

 1. **Notebook attachment dropdown**
-    - In the **Home** tab of Notebook ribbon, there is a dropdown to attach Environment.
+    - In the **Home** tab of Notebook ribbon, there is a dropdown to attach environment.
 You can create a new one through the **Environment** dropdown.
     :::image type="content" source="media\environment-introduction\env-dropdown-nb.png" alt-text="Environment creation through attachment dropdown in Notebook":::

 2. **Spark job definition attachment dropdown**
-    - In the **Home** tab of Spark job definition ribbon, there is a dropdown to attach Environment as well.
+    - In the **Home** tab of Spark job definition ribbon, there is a dropdown to attach environment as well.
 You can create a new one through the **Environment** dropdown.
     :::image type="content" source="media\environment-introduction\env-dropdown-sjd.png" alt-text="Environment creation through attachment dropdown in SJD":::

 3. **Workspace setting attachment dropdown**
-    - In the **Data Engineering/Science** section of workspace setting, workspace admin can attachment an Environment as workspace default Environment.
-Learn more about how to attach an Environment as workspace default: [Attach an Environment as the workspace default](create-and-use-environment.md\#attach-an-environment-as-the-workspace-default).
+    - In the **Data Engineering/Science** section of workspace setting, workspace admin can attachment an environment as workspace default.
+Learn more about how to attach an environment as workspace default: [Attach an environment as the workspace default](create-and-use-environment.md\#attach-an-environment-as-workspace-default).
 You can also create a new one through the **Environment** dropdown.
     :::image type="content" source="media\environment-introduction\env-dropdown-ws.png" alt-text="Environment creation through attachment dropdown in WS setting":::

 ## Configure an environment